Polyhedral Horofunction Compactification as a Polyhedral Ball: Proof of Theorem

+By Lemma \ref{lem:mcshift} we conclude that the map $m^E$ maps $V(F)^\bot$ into $\inte(E)$ and that it is also continuous and bijective.
+This concludes the proof of well-definedness and bijectivity of \(m\).

-which concludes this part of the proof.
-As $\Bo$ is the finite union of the relative interiors of the convex sets $E_j$, it remains to show that $m$ is continuous on the boundary of the faces.
-For continuity from the interior of $\Bo$ to the boundary, we first take a sequence $(z_n)_{n \in \N} \subset X$ that converges to a horofunction $h_{E,p}$.
-Then by the third condition of the characterization of sequences in Theorem \ref{thm:characterization}, we know that $z_n^F \ra p$.
-Let $u_E$ be an arbitrary vertex of $E$.
-Then by the same calculation as already done in equations (\ref{eq:SEremains_1}) and (\ref{eq:SEremains_2}) we conclude that
+To prove continuity note that $\Bo$ is the finite union of the relative interiors of its faces and that the map \(m\) is composed of the maps \(m^E\) for exactly the same faces \(E\) of \(\Bo\).
+We already know that each map \(m^E\) is continuous.
+Thus it remains to show that the composition of \(m\) is compatible with continuity.

+Let $(z_n)_{n \in \NN} \subset X$ be a sequence that converges to a horofunction $h_{E,p}$.
+Then, by the third property of the characterization of sequences in Theorem \ref{thm:characterization}, we know that $z_n^F$ converges to $p \in V(F)^\bot$.
+By the same calculation as already done in Equations (\ref{eq:SEremains_1}) and (\ref{eq:SEremains_2}) on page \pageref{eq:SEremains_1} we conclude that, for $n \lora \infty$,